sigmaister/copy_CollapsOS/apps/basic/README.md

 quote.
 That string will be printed as-is.
 For example, `print "foo" 40+2` will print `foo 42`.

-**goto**.
-Make the next line to be executed the line number specified as an argument.
+**goto**: Make the next line to be executed the line number specified as an argument.
 Errors out if line doesn't exist.
 Argument can be an expression.
 If invoked in direct mode, `run` must be called to actually run the line (followed by the next, and so on).

-**if**.
-If specified condition is true, execute the rest of the line.
+**if**: If specified condition is true, execute the rest of the line.
 Otherwise, do nothing.
 For example, `if 2>1 print 12` prints `12` and `if 2<1 print 12` does nothing.
 The argument for this command is a "thruth expression".

-**input**.
-Prompts the user for a numerical value and puts that value in the specified variable.
+**input**: Prompts the user for a numerical value and puts that value in the specified variable.
 The prompted value is evaluated as an expression and then stored where specified.
 For example, `input x` stores the result of the evaluation in variable `x`.
 Before the variable name, a quoted string literal